cksystemsteaching/selfie/assignments/introductory-assignments.md

 ## Code vs. Data

 A computer cannot distinguish between code and data.
 It all depends on the context.
-Something is interpreted as code if the program counterpoints the corresponding address in memory, and this word is loaded as instruction into the processor.
+Something is interpreted as code if the program counter points to the corresponding address in memory, and this word is loaded as instruction into the processor.
 It is interpreted as data when it gets processed as data.
 A machine word could be data and code at the same time.
 As already mentioned, this depends on how it is interpreted.

 # Compilers